huntdatacenter/docs/docs/coordination/agreements/downloads.md

 # Download agreements

-This page list agreements that may be relevant for lab users and lab coordinators.
-Contact your lab leader for more details on other agreement types.
+This page list agreements that may be relevant for lab users, lab coordinators and data space coordinators.
+Contact your data space leader or lab leader for more details on other agreement types.

 [[toc]]